rose-driscoll/methylation-analysis/README.md

 A metadata file (`metadata.txt`) with information about each of the samples is provided in this repository.

-The analysis pipelines require *in silico* bisulfite converted reference amplicon sequences; these are provided in the `reference_sequences` directory [to be added]
+The analysis pipelines require *in silico* bisulfite converted reference amplicon sequences; these are provided in the `reference_sequences` directory.

 ## Scripts

-The data was analyzed in two different ways, so two pipelines are supplied in this repository.
+The data was analyzed in two different ways; both pipelines are supplied in this repository and described below.

 ### Percent methylation analysis pipeline